+3.2A From the PCF Activation Date, on or after the Trigger Date until the Charging Date, the Cancellation Charge Secured Amount shall be calculated as:

+KC% of (Cancellation Charge minus Progression Commitment Fee)

+plus Progression Commitment Fee

+where:

+a) KC% is the % as determined for different categories of User in accordance with Paragraph 3.2, and

+b) the Cancellation Charge and the Progression Commitment Fee are as set out in the Cancellation Charge Statement for the relevant Security Period.

 3.3 The User shall notify The Company once it considers that it has been granted the Key Consents.
 The Company shall respond as soon as practicable after such notification confirming that it is satisfied that this is the case or giving reasons why it is not so satisfied.

 3.4 The Cancellation Charge Secured Amount shall be calculated using the Cancellation Charge inclusive of any applicable Value Added Tax that would be due.